Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Differentiating between BNS and NSBH Kilonovae

-The temporal evolution across all modeled bands is shown in Figure~\ref{appfig:all_bands} (Appendix~\ref{appsec:all_bands}).
-Guided by those trends, we focus on two particular cases: the decline in the blue $u$ band $2$ days after peak, and the red $i$ band $10$ days after peak.
-The delay time is chosen empirically and determined by examining the ensemble of light curves.
-Figure~\ref{fig:fid_diff_eos} shows the probability densities of $m_{\rm AB}^{\rm peak}-m_{\rm AB}^{\rm peak+\Delta t}$ in these bands for BNS and NSBH systems, combining samples across the three EOSs.
-In both filters, the two merger classes populate distinct regions of this post-peak decline parameter space.
-In the $u$ band, NSBH KNe decay substantially faster than BNS KNe: typical BNS events dim by $\sim 1$ mag within $2$ days of peak, whereas NSBH events dim by $\gtrsim 3$ mag over the same interval.
-In the $i$ band, the trend is reversed for most of the population, with NSBH KNe exhibiting a slower post-peak decline $(\sim 1-2\ {\rm mag})$ than BNS KNe $(\sim 3-5\ {\rm mag})$ over $10$ days.
+Guided by these trends, we select two representative diagnostics for identifying the source of the KN: the $u$ band decline $5$ days after peak and the $i$ band decline $10$ days after peak.
+The $u$ and $g$ bands provide the largest and cleanest separation (AUC $\gtrsim 0.99$) between the two merger classes.
+On the other hand, $i$ band represents the redder optical bands, and because the redder ejecta is slower-evolving, we probe the decline in the $i$ band magnitude $10$ d after the peak.
+Figure~\ref{fig:fid_diff_eos} shows the post-peak decline distributions in the $u$, $g$, and $i$ bands for the fiducial BNS and NSBH populations, combining samples across the three EOSs.
+In all three filters, the two merger classes populate distinct regions of the post-peak decline parameter space, with BNS KNe declining faster than NSBH KNe.

+The contrast is largest in the blue bands: BNS events dim by $\gtrsim 6$ $(\gtrsim 4)$ mag in the $u$ $(g)$ band within $5$ days of peak, whereas NSBH events dim by only $\sim 3$ $(\sim 1)$ mag over the same interval.
+In the $i$ band, the larger masses in high opacity components increase the characteristic diffusion time and sustain red emission for longer, producing a slower decline ($\sim 1-2$ mag over $10$ d) for most NSBH events with non-negligible ejecta than for BNS KNe ($\sim 3-6$ mag).